Panosmentz/MERN-Expenses-App/README.md

 >Lastly, you need to set the environment variables for the project.
 >Create a new file `config.env`inside the `config` folder.
 Inside this file you need to set the `NODE_ENV = development` if you are in development mode.
 Set the `PORT = 5000`.
 You also need to set your `MONGO_URI` if you use MongoDB Atlas for your database.
 >You also need to specify your `SECRET_OR_KEY` for PassportJS

+>For `development mode` navigate to the root directory -> `npm run dev`.
+This starts the server and the client concurrently.

 ## Features
 *